 Q. How old do you need to be to get a multiple tooth implant?

 A. Since the implants go into the bone itself, patients must wait until bone growth is complete before having the procedure done.
 This typically happens around the end of adolescence.
 Temporary solutions are always available, however.
-Dr. Gallardo or Dr. Lamas can advise you as to your best options until your bones are fully developed and ready for the implants.
+Dr. Gallardo can advise you as to your best options until your bones are fully developed and ready for the implants.